Men of War: Assault Squad 2: Men of War Origins

 Assault Squad 2: Men of War Origins is a DLC for Men of War: Assault Squad 2.
 Initially, this game was a standalone expansion for Men of War: Assault Squad 2 but it became a DLC for Men of War: Assault Squad 2 shortly after.
-Assault Squad 2: Men of War Origins is a remaster of the original Men of War(2009) based on the modified and enhanced Assault Squad 2 GEM engine.
+Assault Squad 2: Men of War Origins is a remaster of the original Men of War based on the modified and enhanced Assault Squad 2 GEM engine.
 Along with the release of Men of War Origins, a large free update with enhanced models from Men of War Origins was released for Men of War: Assault Squad 2.
-The original campaign of Men of War is included, although enhanced and modified for modernization.
+The original campaign of Men of War is included, but enhanced and modified for modernization.
 Multiplayer is included in the style of Men of War.

 Men of War: Assault Squad 2 - Cold War

 Men of War: Assault Squad 2 - Cold War is a standalone expansion for Men of War: Assault Squad 2.
 It includes for the first time dynamic campaign for the single-player and co-op mode and the usual multiplayer modes.